Quantum Volume for Photonic Quantum Processors

-\paragraph{Discussion} In summary, we have laid down the foundation for a benchmarking tool for MBQC devices.
-We derive effective error models for measurement-based logical gates and show that standard metrics such as QV can be defined for the MBQC scheme.
-Our conclusions based on the QV results regarding the required hardware quality (squeezing, etc.) might seem demanding at the first glance, but it can be improved in a few directions.
+\paragraph{Discussion} In summary, we solved a long-standing open problem of addressing noise in MBQC schemes and laid the foundation for applying benchmarking tools to MBQC devices.
+Starting from physical error models, we derive effective error models for measurement-based logical gates and show that standard metrics such as QV can be defined for the MBQC scheme.
+Our conclusions, based on the QV results regarding the required hardware quality (squeezing, etc.), might seem daunting at first glance, but can be improved in a few directions.
 First, twirling approximation for noisy GKP qubits tends to overestimate the error and can be handled more carefully.
-Second, we believe with better MBQC circuit compilers~\cite{broadbent2009parallelizing} the overall quantum resource cost is reduced, and the performance may significantly improve.
+Second, we believe with better MBQC circuit compilers (which reduce the overall quantum resource cost)~\cite{broadbent2009parallelizing} or alternative forms of cluster states (which improve gate fidelity)~\cite{walshe2020continuous,walshe2021steamlined} the performance may significantly improve.
 Third, regardless of the compiler, performing non-Clifford measurements on GKP qubits with higher confidence is desirable.
-In this work, we used CV MBQC scheme based on the GKP encoding to deal with the photon loss.
-It would be interesting to see if DV MBQC scheme can be carried out in the presence of photon loss (or qubit erasure in this case).
+In this work, we used the CV MBQC scheme based on GKP encoding to deal with photon loss.
+It would be interesting to see if the DV MBQC scheme can be carried out in the presence of photon loss (or qubit erasure in this case).
 Along the same line, it may be worth exploring the possibility of applying error mitigation techniques to near-term MBQC systems~\cite{temme2017error,endo2021hybrid,czarnik2021error,cerezo2021variational}, especially because the effective noise channel is biased (see e.g., Fig.~1 in Appendix A~\cite{supp}).
 Last but not least, our framework paved the way for efficiently simulating MBQC on noisy cluster states and opened new avenues for analyzing the effect of noise on the measurement-based implementations of various algorithms and quantum simulations~\cite{lee2022measurement}.

 \paragraph{Acknowledgements} We acknowledge insightful discussions with Bing Qi, Stephen DiAdamo, Galan Moody, Yufei Ding, and Ramana Kompella.

 \onecolumngrid \includepdf[pages=1]{supplement.pdf} \includepdf[pages=2]{supplement.pdf} \includepdf[pages=3]{supplement.pdf} \includepdf[pages=4]{supplement.pdf} \includepdf[pages=5]{supplement.pdf} \includepdf[pages=6]{supplement.pdf} \includepdf[pages=7]{supplement.pdf} \includepdf[pages=8]{supplement.pdf} \includepdf[pages=9]{supplement.pdf} \includepdf[pages=10]{supplement.pdf} \includepdf[pages=11]{supplement.pdf} \includepdf[pages=12]{supplement.pdf} \includepdf[pages=13]{supplement.pdf} \includepdf[pages=14]{supplement.pdf} \includepdf[pages=15]{supplement.pdf} \includepdf[pages=16]{supplement.pdf}